thukabjj/Agentic-web-scraper/site_crawl_result.md

 }
 ```

-This can then be used with the `prompt-server` you can apply the MCP Prompt to the agent, either programmatically with `apply_prompt` or with the `/prompts` command in the interactive shell.
+This can then be used with the `prompt-server`.
+You can apply the MCP Prompt to the agent programmatically with `apply_prompt` or with the `/prompts` command in the interactive shell.

 Alternatively, you can load the file with `load_message_multipart`.